juxor/afaq/markdown/secH1.md

 Italian anarchist Camillo Berneri summed up the differences well:

-> _ "The Marxists . . . foresee the natural disappearance of the State as a
+> _"The Marxists . . . foresee the natural disappearance of the State as a
 consequence of the destruction of classes by the means of 'the dictatorship of the proletariat,' that is to say State Socialism, whereas the Anarchists desire the destruction of the classes by means of a social revolution which eliminates, with the classes, the State.
-The Marxists, moreover, do not propose the armed conquest of the Commune by the whole proletariat, but the propose the conquest of the State by the party which imagines that it represents the proletariat.
+The Marxists, moreover, do not propose the armed conquest of the Commune by the whole proletariat, but they propose the conquest of the State by the party which imagines that it represents the proletariat.
 The Anarchists allow the use of direct power by the proletariat, but they understand by the organ of this power to be formed